shammuse/EthioMart_Ecommmerce_kifiya/README.md

 # Entity Labeling and CoNLL Format Generation

-This repository is developed by `Getie Balew`  to create tools for dynamic entity labeling of Amharic messages and generate CoNLL formatted outputs.
+This repository is developed by `shamil`  to create tools for dynamic entity labeling of Amharic messages and generate CoNLL formatted outputs.
 It is designed for processing data fetched from the `@modernshoppingcenter` e-commerce telegram channel, specifically targeting price, location, and product entities.
 The repository allows for dynamic batching of messages for labeling and exporting labeled data in the CoNLL format.

 ## Table of Contents